The acyclicity of the complex of homologous curves: The Complex of homologous curves

-\p{The outline of the proof of Theorem~\ref{homolcyclethm}} In Section~\ref{complexcycledefnsection}, we discuss the complex of minimizing cycles \cite{BBM}.
-We also discuss a PL-Morse function $W$ (in the sense of Section~\ref{plmorseconvexsection}) on the complex of minimizing cycles defined by Hatcher and Margalit \cite{HatcherMargalithomologous}.
+\p{The outline of the proof of Theorem~\ref{homolcyclethm}} In Section~\ref{complexcycledefnsection}, we discuss the complex of minimizing cycles~\cite{BBM}.
+We also discuss a linear PL-Morse function $W$ (in the sense of Section~\ref{plmorseconvexsection}) on the complex of minimizing cycles defined by Hatcher and Margalit~\cite{HatcherMargalithomologous}.
 The min--set of $W$ will be $\cC_{\vec{x}}(S_g)$.
-In Section~\ref{drainsubsection}, we show that an auxiliary complex called the complex of draining cycles is highly acyclic.
+In Section~\ref{drainsubsection}, we show that an auxiliary complex called the complex of draining cycles is homologically spherical.
 Instances of this complex will turn out to be the descending links of the PL--Morse function $W$.
-We complete the proof of Theorem~\ref{homolcyclethm} in Section~\ref{homolcyclecompletesubsec} using the PL--Morse function $W$ and the results of Lemma \ref{plmorseconvexsection}.
+We complete the proof of Theorem~\ref{homolcyclethm} in Section~\ref{homolcyclecompletesubsec} using the PL--Morse function $W$ and the results of Section~\ref{plmorseconvexsection}.